luci/luci-go/logdog/appengine/cmd/coordinator/README.md

 [Logs API](../../../api/endpoints/coordinator/logs/v1/) for log stream querying and consumption.

-It is a AppEngine Flex instance, since Flex is the only supported type of AppEngine instance that can use gRPC, and gRPC is needed to read from BigTable.
+It is a AppEngine Flex instance using "custom" runtime, since Flex is the only supported type of AppEngine instance that can stream responses to the clients, and we do that when clients read unfinalized logs.
+It is a custom runtime, because Flex doesn't support Go runtimes newer than go1.15.
+To use a newer version we need to build a Docker image ourselves (which requires specifying "custom" runtime).

 ### Services